ritvikmath/jekyll-now/_posts/2016-12-20-RiseAndDemise.md

 </div>
 </center>

 The tool above lets you go wild and explore which majors are on the rise in terms of number of applicants, applicant GPA, admission rate, and admitted student GPA.
-Note that for space reasons, all majors are not displayed.
-Rather the top 9 in each of the four groups is displayed.
+There is a lot of information contained here but let's just highlight some of the key takeaways.

+* Majors which have a growing applicant rate, decreasing admission rate and a growing admission GPA can be thought of as having "increased demand".
+Indeed, these majors are attracting more and more applicants, which perhaps the university did not prepare for.
+In response, the university may have accepted a similar number of students from that major as before, which explains the lower admit rate.
+In addition, the university would have the ability to raise its admitted GPA with so many more applicants.
+* We can reverse the above story to find majors which are on the decline.
+Indeed, if fewer and fewer studentsa re applying to a major, the university might have to raise its admit rate to maintain a similar number of students from that major.
+It might also have less flexibility to choose very high performing students in this case.
+* We can also check the growth rates of applicants over time to find out which majors are attracting the most students over time.

 ---